nina-mir/CSC317-assignments/assignment-2/README.md

     Your answer must be on a seperate page in your PDF report.
 It can be a short paragraph of 2-3 sentences or more!
 It needs to be after the screenshot of step.10 and/or the optional step.13.

+> [!IMPORTANT]
-    **That means your PDF report will be either two pages or three pages.
+> **That means your PDF report will be either two pages or three pages.
 Try using Google Docs to easily paste your screenshots and type in your paragraph.
 You can then easily convert the Google Doc into a PDF and submit it to Canvas.**

 _    Again, steps.12 and 13 are optional!
-_